Welcome to 2019!

 Always consult your advisors prior to taking action and consider other benefits, such as discounts offered when paying lump sums off student loans, or the impact of tax debt on your ability to borrow.

 It is also important to know that whilst the interest rate on ATO debt is lower than some other forms of debt on this list, most lenders won’t provide facilities to clients with ATO payment plans or arrears.

 Working in the healthcare industry can be quite demanding and you often work unusual hours.
 We understand that getting your finances in check may not be your top priority due to simply not having enough time.
 That’s where we fit in!

-At Ledge Health we have finance specialists who get to know and understand you and your business to assist with your finances, ultimately enabling you to reach your goals.
-Get in touch with us on (08) 6318 2777 or email a time for one of our Ledge Health team members to call you back firstname.lastname@example.org and we will be happy to help.
+At Ledge Health we have finance specialists who get to know and understand you and your business to assist with your health and medical finance requirements, ultimately enabling you to reach your goals.
+Get in touch with us on (08) 6318 2777.

 You may also like: